TheBrightSparkDev/MakeWebWork/README.md

 ## Content

 - I used a collapsible navbar from bootstrap the generic one.
 Edited it to fit my sites theme.
+- I was concerned about performance issues as I am using the scroll event alot on the homepage so I looked up how to throttle events this is where I found some code on javascript tutorials site that did exactly what I was looking to do.
+I user this multiple times throughout my code.

 ## Media